darrylmabini/surewin/README.md

 # Surewin

-Simple javascript framework for single page web application.
+A simple framework for single page web application.